Located in: Serbia

 While your diploma’s score is not included in the ranking results, you must have high grades in the science subjects to be considered as an applicant to the university.

 In addition, after successfully passing the written exams, you must attend an oral interview that evaluates your English speaking skills.
 It might seem like an easy step in the admission process, but with only 50 seats per year in the programme, every point counts.

 Medlink Students is the exclusive UK representative for the University in Nis, Serbia, and the only student support agency that can facilitate official admission to the university.

 The University of Nis does not offer dormitories for international students.
-However, the city offers many affordable options to life there.
-Medlink Students will help you find and rent the most suitable accommodation for your needs, according to your standards and budget.
+However, the city offers many affordable options for life there.
+Medlink Students will help you find and rent the most suitable accommodation for your needs according to your standards and budget.

 Here you can rent a 1-bedroom apartment in the range of €150 to €220 per month, depending on the location.
 Utilities can cost another €30 to €70 per month.
 Other expenses like food, transportation, and entertainment can cost an average of €350.

 Another option you can have in mind is living in a hostel.
 The price per day is between €10 and €20.

 Furthermore, the University of Nis canteens offer students very affordable meal plans.
 Three meals per day cost around €4, which is quite literally and figuratively a treat.

 The local public transport network offers good accessibility and regular timetables at very low prices.
 If you are looking for a faster mode of transportation, cabs are a good alternative.
 Most rides don’t cost more than €3.

 Last but not least, the city has very good international accessibility.
 The local Nis Constantine the Great Airport has direct flights to several European capitals, and most destinations are one connection away.
 The city is also well connected by an international railway and highway, so buses and trains are also a valid mode of transportation.